Jeshika311/The-Clay-Corner/README.md

 ● Customer Reviews and Ratings: Build trust by allowing customers to review and rate vendors. <br>
-● Order Management: Customers can place orders, and vendors can update product availability and manage orders in real time.
+● Order Management: Customers can place orders, and vendors can update product availability and manage orders in real time.<br>
 ● Payment Integration: Future plans to integrate secure payment methods. <br> ● Responsive Design: Optimized for mobile use as street vendors and customers will likely access it via mobile devices. <br>